Purchasing Real Estate in Chile

 Sign purchase contract, known as the Escritura de Compraventa

 The hardest part of buying property in Chile is dealing with the local agents.
 The majority are unprofessional, to say the least.
 There are, without doubt, some fantastic Chilean agents working out there, and we’ve had the pleasure to deal with some of them, but, in general, local agents are extremely difficult to deal with.
 Why?

-This is one area in which Matt Ridgway is very experienced.
-He is constantly looking for properties to purchase for himself and for clients- he really puts his own money where his mouth is and has bought and sold 8 properties in 7 years- and he knows how local agents work.
-When with clients, Matt takes charge of making appointments and sifting the wheat from the chaff.
-If a property is overvalued, he’ll tell you.
-If an agent is trying to hide something, he’ll find it and tell you.
-If he doesn’t think the property is a good fit for you, he’ll tell you.
-In short, if there is any issue at all with a property, Matt’ll tell you.
+This is one area in which I am very experienced.
+I am constantly looking for properties to purchase for myself and for clients- I really put my own money where my mouth is and I've bought and sold 8 properties in 7 years- and I know how local agents work.
+When with clients, I take charge of making appointments and sifting the wheat from the chaff.
+If a property is overvalued, I’ll tell you.
+If an agent is trying to hide something, I’ll find it and tell you.
+If I don't think the property is a good fit for you, I’ll tell you.
+In short, if there is any issue at all with a property, I'll tell you.